Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 `1.0.16`
 - Adding a new datatable `EA_DT_App_Nav_Buttons`.
 This table add new button to the new navigation menu on the top right corner of the game escape menu.
 A small section have been added to the documentation.

+`1.0.17`
+- New nameplate integration from Tot!Chat.
+This is off by default as I have not moved Redux to this new system yet.

 ## Changes/Improvements
 `1.0.13`
 - Improved performance for Setting, Getting, and Removing Float Char/Global vars and String Char/Global vars